jcaip/jcaip.github.io/_posts/2017-02-13-Simulated-Annealing.md

 $$\frac{exp(e - e')}{T} > rand(0,1)$$

  In this case $$e$$ is the distance of your current path, $$e'$$ is the distance of your neighbor path, and $$T$$ is the temperature.

 4. Now we decay the temperature by a certain rate.

-We simply repeat this until the temperature reaches < 1 and then we terminate.
+We simply repeat this until the temperature is less than 1 and then we terminate.
 The end result we have is our "optimal" solution.

 ## Code
 You can see the full code on my github [here](https://github.com/jcaip/simulated_annealing).